Dick's Sporting Goods (DKS) Outperforms Broader Market: What You Need to Know

-Dick's Sporting Goods (DKS) closed at $218.98 in the latest trading session, marking a +1.3% move from the prior day.
-This move outpaced the S&P 500's daily gain of 0.37%.
-Meanwhile, the Dow experienced a rise of 0.48%, and the technology-dominated Nasdaq saw an increase of 0.65%.
+Dick's Sporting Goods (DKS) closed the most recent trading day at $222.86, moving +2.23% from the previous trading session.
+The stock's performance was ahead of the S&P 500's daily gain of 0.06%.
+On the other hand, the Dow registered a gain of 0.68%, and the technology-centric Nasdaq decreased by 0.26%.

-The sporting goods retailer's stock has dropped by 3.89% in the past month, falling short of the Retail-Wholesale sector's gain of 1.74% and the S&P 500's gain of 0.95%.
+Shares of the sporting goods retailer witnessed a loss of 5.33% over the previous month, trailing the performance of the Retail-Wholesale sector with its gain of 5.78%, and the S&P 500's gain of 4.57%.

 Analysts and investors alike will be keeping a close eye on the performance of Dick's Sporting Goods in its upcoming earnings disclosure.
 The company's earnings report is set to go public on November 25, 2025.
-On that day, Dick's Sporting Goods is projected to report earnings of $2.71 per share, which would represent a year-over-year decline of 1.45%.
-Simultaneously, our latest consensus estimate expects the revenue to be $3.19 billion, showing a 4.25% escalation compared to the year-ago quarter.
+The company is predicted to post an EPS of $2.71, indicating a 1.45% decline compared to the equivalent quarter last year.
+At the same time, our most recent consensus estimate is projecting a revenue of $3.19 billion, reflecting a 4.25% rise from the equivalent quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $14.39 per share and a revenue of $14 billion, signifying shifts of +2.42% and +4.25%, respectively, from the last year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $14.39 per share and a revenue of $14 billion, representing changes of +2.42% and +4.12%, respectively, from the prior year.

-Investors should also take note of any recent adjustments to analyst estimates for Dick's Sporting Goods.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Dick's Sporting Goods.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
-Right now, Dick's Sporting Goods possesses a Zacks Rank of #3 (Hold).
+At present, Dick's Sporting Goods boasts a Zacks Rank of #3 (Hold).

-Looking at valuation, Dick's Sporting Goods is presently trading at a Forward P/E ratio of 15.02.
-This indicates no noticeable deviation in contrast to its industry's Forward P/E of 15.02.
+In terms of valuation, Dick's Sporting Goods is currently trading at a Forward P/E ratio of 15.15.
+Its industry sports an average Forward P/E of 15.15, so one might conclude that Dick's Sporting Goods is trading at no noticeable deviation comparatively.

-We can additionally observe that DKS currently boasts a PEG ratio of 3.09.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-The average PEG ratio for the Retail - Miscellaneous industry stood at 2.55 at the close of the market yesterday.
+Investors should also note that DKS has a PEG ratio of 3.12 right now.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 2.52 based on yesterday's closing prices.

 The Retail - Miscellaneous industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 70, putting it in the top 29% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 76, positioning it in the top 31% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report